hathora/builder/docs/tutorial_top_down_shooter.md

 dist
 ```

-It's highly recommended to avoid checking in your `node_modules` folders.
+It's highly recommended to avoid checking in your `node_modules` folders, and you shouldn't check in your `APP_SECRET` either.
 Everything else isn't mission-critical, but it's unnecessary to check in.

 Now, inside of the `common` folder, let's begin by creating a `package.json` file.
 Inside the file copy and paste the following: